CogniMap/jobs/README.md

 Also track execution time of all tasks, and make sure it is consistent during evaluation.

+## Backends

+Backends execute tasks and save their results.

+### Async backend

+The **AsyncBackend** uses a redis database to store jobs progression, and kue to queue them and execute them asynchronously.

 The following hash is stored in redis, for every task ran of a workflow execution :
 ```
 workflowTask_<workflowId>_<taskPath>: {